EmreTokyuez/travel/README.md

 The auth integration also sets up email-verification, email-password-reset and magic-links.
 One can also set up OAuth with providers such as Google, Github, Facebook and much more.

 ### Frameworks, Tools
+For building the application, the full-stack framework [NextJS](https://nextjs.org/) to provide server-side-rendering and enable efficient caching.
+For deployments, a connection between my Github Repository and [Cloudflare Pages](https://pages.cloudflare.com/) was created so that when a commit in "main" happens, a new deployment starts with the newest version.
+Branching was used to reduce the chances of ruining the live version of the application.
+Merges were checked using [Github Actions](https://docs.github.com/en/actions) and running workflows that were found in the Github Actions marketplace.
+For the frontend, [TailwindCSS](https://tailwindcss.com/) was used in combination with [React](https://react.dev/).
 ### Tests
+Login verification: Email and password gets checked and an error response appears if the credentials don't match.
+Email Verification:
+Sending of verification email works, the link in the email leads to localhost in the production instance.
+Email Password-reset: Email arrives, same issue es before.
+Google Sign-Up: Doesn't work, redirect URL is wrong (fixed but takes a while to be live).
 ### Result
+Startpage:

+Users can login (though the website doesn't register that info):

+Users can register:
+Error if login info is wrong:
+User can reset password:
+Layout exists for the travel view:

 ### Reflections
+This was an interesting journey where a lot of new tools were introduced into my workflow.
+These tools seem to offer amazing functionality and could potentially enhance the developer experience but every tool needs a lot of time to master.
+By introducing so many tools at once and trying to build a functioning, simple application, I was easily overwhelmed and found it hard to find a good tutorial as apparently everything javascript related becomes outdated every 6 months.
+I will continue using these tools and will try to master one by one to create a functioning web application in the next quarter.
+The experience was interesting and quite different from what I was used to (CLI Java and COBOL).